codeagon/Astral-TERA/README.md

 ## FAQ/Errors:

 `Script no work` Please make sure you're using an updated version before messaging me, and have read the readme (and I mean actually have read the readme).

+`Can I kill monster in dunjiioonnnn???` no, never ask me this again thanks

 `Dependancy errors` You will either need to download them manually or downloading [This file](https://github.com/codeagon/Astral-TERA/releases/tag/NodeModules) and extracting to your `tera-proxy/` folder.
 (NOT bin/node_modules).